 Since then, CABI has been pursuing the fight against fall armyworm, including international and national response planning, biological control research and development, mass extension and diagnostic services.
 We interviewed Dr Roger Day and Dr Ivan Rwomushana to discover more about this devastating pest and CABI’s work to control it.
 Our experts give insights into the biocontrols being trialled, including parasitic wasps and the mating disruption pheromone, which has recently been registered in Kenya.

-Episode 3: Himalayan balsam – coming soon
+Episode 3: Himalayan balsam – out now

 “One of the main advantages is that once the biocontrol agent has become established, you don’t need to keep releasing more agents and putting in more money and resources.”Dr Sonal Varia, Project Scientist, CABI